lsegal/yard/docs/Templates.md

 `sections` object is of the {YARD::Templates::Section} class and allows sections to be inserted before or after another section using {Array#place} by it's given name rather than index.
-This allows the overriding of templates in a way that does not depend on where the section is located (since it may have been overriden by another module).
+This allows the overriding of templates in a way that does not depend on where the section is located (since it may have been overridden by another module).

 You can also use `sections[:name]` to find the first child section named `:name`.